-The following is an example of how this approach provides at-risk youth access to summertime academic and social enrichment activities to help bring success to these students throughout the year.
+The following is an example of how this approach provides at-risk youth access to summertime academic and social enrichment activities to help them succeed throughout the year.

-With just two weeks to go before summer, middle school and high school students who had fallen behind or were failing during the school year were not signed up to get the academic “boost” that they needed.
-Without support, how could they keep up with their peers and grade level standards when school re-convened in August?
+With just two weeks to go before summer, middle school and high school students who had fallen behind or were failing during the school year were not signed up to get the academic “boost” they needed.
+Without support, how could they keep up with their peers and grade-level standards when school re-convened in August?

-These actions were successful – the following summer the districts and nonprofits reported that they had filled all their available seats, even adding more to meet the demand!
+The following summer, these actions were successful: the districts and nonprofits reported that they had filled all their available seats, even adding more to meet the demand!

 Excited with the results, SLI groups convened again to address an additional issue - parents reluctant to enroll their children in a morning summer school program because of no daycare in the afternoon.